 Youth Sunday School (6th through 12th grade) gathering at 10:30am, class from 11am to 12pm in the Youth Room.

 Traditional Service 11:15am-12:00pm (in the sanctuary)

-Our Young at Heart dinner is April 7, 2019 at 3:00pm in the Fellowship Hall.
-Our monthly dinners are for seniors who desire a deeper connection with others, build close Christian friendships and enjoy delicious dinners.
+Our next Young at Heart dinner is January 5, 2020 at 3:00pm in the Fellowship Hall.
+Our monthly dinners are free for seniors, 60+, who desire a deeper connection with others, build close Christian friendships and enjoy delicious dinners.
 December's dinner is going to be a choice of soups, a salad and dessert!
 Invite your friends!
 We hope to see you there!

 Thanks for stopping by!
 Please enjoy the music while you check out our website!